-The findings presented are based on a limited main literature search, an update to the main literature search, a country specific supplemental search, and consultations.

-Main Search

-The literature searches yielded 546 citations.
-After screening titles and abstracts, 434 citations were excluded and 112 potentially relevant reports from the electronic search were retrieved for full-text review.
-Additionally, 15 potentially relevant publications were retrieved from the grey literature search.
-Of these 139 potentially relevant articles, 27 articles were deemed eligible to address the objectives.
-Literature was excluded after full-text review, because the individual articles either did not address the objectives or did not meet the inclusion criteria for population, intervention, or setting.
-The majority of included publications generally discussed AT devices and service provision, with a lack of availability of information specific to EADL devices.
+- The findings presented are based on a limited literature search, an update to the main literature search, a country specific supplemental search, and consultations. - 159 Main Search - 160 The literature searches yielded 546 citations.
+After screening titles and abstracts, 434 citations were excluded and 112 potentially - 161 relevant reports from the electronic search were retrieved for full-text review.
+Additionally, 15 potentially relevant publications were - retrieved from the grey literature search.
+Of these 139 potentially relevant articles, 27 articles were deemed eligible to address the - research questions.
+Literature was excluded after full-text review, because the individual articles either did not answer the research - questions or did not meet the inclusion criteria for population, intervention, or setting.
+The majority of included publications generally - discussed AT devices and service provision, with a lack of availability of information specific to EADLs devices. - 166 Update Search

-Update Search

-The update to the main literature search yielded 98 citations.
-After screening titles and abstracts, 87 citations were excluded and 11 potentially relevant reports from the electronic search were retrieved for full-text review.
-Additionally, 1 potentially relevant publication was retrieved from the grey literature search.
-Of these 12 potentially relevant articles, 4 articles were deemed eligible to address the objectives.
-Literature was excluded after full-text review, because the individual articles either did not address the objectives or did not meet the inclusion criteria for population, intervention, or setting.
+- 167 The update to the main literature search yielded 98 citations.
+After screening titles and abstracts, 87 citations were excluded and 11 - 168 potentially relevant reports from the electronic search were retrieved for full-text review.
+Additionally, 1 potentially relevant publication - was retrieved from the grey literature search.
+Of these 12 potentially relevant articles, 4 articles were deemed eligible to address the - 170 research questions.
+Literature was excluded after full-text review, because the individual articles either did not answer the research - 171 questions or did not meet the inclusion criteria for population, intervention, or setting. - 172 Country Specific Search - 173 The country specific literature searches yielded 38 citations.
+After screening titles and abstracts, 35 citations were excluded and 3 - 174 potentially relevant reports from the electronic search were retrieved for full-text review.
+Of these 3 potentially relevant articles, none - 175 were deemed eligible to address the research questions.
+Literature was excluded after full-text review, because the individual articles - either did not answer the research questions or did not meet the inclusion criteria for population, intervention, or setting. - 177 Consultations - 178 Findings are also based on consultations with key informants held in November and December 2020, representing 4 Canadian - provinces (i.e., Alberta, Manitoba, New Brunswick, and Nova Scotia), 1 Federal health care plan, and 2 academic researchers. - Consultations were not held with informants from the remaining provinces, territories, and federal health care plans, owing to a lack - of identified stakeholders in these jurisdictions, which is acknowledged as a limitation to this report.

-Country Specific Search

-The country specific literature searches yielded 38 citations.
-After screening titles and abstracts, 35 citations were excluded and 3 potentially relevant reports from the electronic search were retrieved for full-text review.
-Of these 3 potentially relevant articles, none were deemed eligible to address the objectives.
-Literature was excluded after full-text review, because the individual articles either did not address the objectives or did not meet the inclusion criteria for population, intervention, or setting.

-Consultations

-Findings are also based on consultations with key informants held in November and December 2020, representing 4 Canadian provinces (i.e., Alberta, Manitoba, New Brunswick, and Nova Scotia), 1 federal health care plan, and 2 academic researchers.
-Consultations were not held with informants from the remaining provinces, territories, and federal health care plans, owing to a lack of identified stakeholders in these jurisdictions, which is acknowledged as a limitation to this report.

-Objective 1: Essential Components of an Electronic Aid to Daily Living Assistive Technology Program
+Objective 1 - Essential Components of an EADL Assistive Technology Program